aws-amplify/docs/js/tutorials/building-ionic-4-apps/index.md

 export class ListTabModule {}
 ```

-#### Enable Routes for ListTabModule
+#### Enabling Routes for ListTabModule

-Remember that we have updated the tabbed navigation by editing the file */app/tabs/tabs.page.html*, but we did not define any route configurations yet.
+Remember that we have added our tab buttons by editing the file */app/tabs/tabs.page.html*, but we did not define any route configurations yet.
 Until we do it, our module's content will not be displayed when the user clicks to the tab.

 **How tab routing works?**

-When the user clicks to the 'Todo List' tab button your app's route will change to 'tabs/list'.
+When the user clicks to the 'Todo List' tab button, your app's route will change to 'tabs/list'.
 So, you need to handle the route change, and let your module be rendered as the tab content.

 In a tabbed Ionic app, page routing is handled by *Tabs* module, and the routes are defined in *src/app/tabs/tabs.router.module* file.